A town with sacred camphor trees and a new-style library

 A city of artisans

-Takeo is best known for its artisans.
-There are potters, experts in cloth-dyeing, and even stone kiln bread bakers.
+Takeo is well known as the home of ceramics.
+There are about 90 ceramic studios in the city.
 Much of this information is available in English booklets easily found at either Saga or Takeo stations.